To build your own Itinerary, click to add an item to your Itinerary basket.

 Children: none

 Negotiations to arrange the marriage between Anne and Henry were in full swing by March 1539 and the pair were married around 2 years after Jane Seymour’s death.
-As you will have heard from the musical Six, the artist Hans Holbein, one of Henry’s preferred artists, was sent to Germany to paint portraits of Anne and her sister Amalia, both of which were being considered by the king.
+As you will have heard from the musical Six, the artist Hans Holbein, one of Henry’s preferred artists, was sent to Germany to paint portraits of Anne and her sister Amalia, both of which were being considered as the new queen of England.
 The portraits can still be viewed in the Louvre in Paris and the Victoria and Albert Museum in London.

 Thomas Cromwell oversaw the negotiations and a marriage treaty was signed by October of 1539, with a dowry of 100,000 florins being agreed.
 Though Henry had given instructions to find a wife who was educated and culturally sophisticated, Anne was not described as such.
 She had received no formal education but was said to be skilled in needlework and could read and write, though only in German.
 Anne was described as being “fair haired” and having a “lovely face.”